walidsa3d/cinemaflix/README.md

-A Python API for torrent searching
+A Multi-Provider Movie Search API